OliverWoehrer/Brunnen/README.md

 - **Red LED:** Indicates an error, the log file should be read for further information.
 - **Yellow LED:** Warning purpose, lights up when the relais and therefore the connected water pump is active
 - **Green LED:** Indicates that the user interface web server is up and running
-### Flashing Software
-The easier way is to use the popular [Arduino IDE](https://www.arduino.cc/en/software) with the easy-to-install ESP32 extension available on the Arduino eco system.
-Just add the additional board manager as shown in this [Tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).
-After a sucessful installation, download the code in this repository and simply connect to the controller via micro USB.
-Finally click the upload icon in the IDE.
-When the four colored LEDs on the PCB start to light up after each other the device booted properly.

 ## Hardware and Schematics